To link to this story copy: detroitevictiondefense.org/index.php#tfjune8

 We are here to say, no, they can’t.
 Rules apply to owners too.
 We plan to organize building by building, supporting each other as we demand rightful living conditions.
 One demand to come out of the meeting is Renewal of Senior Housing Agreements, because that 25-year HUD program from the 1990's is now due to come to an end.

 We are planning for action in meetings every Thursday at 5 p.m., before the regular 6 p.m.
 Detroit Eviction Defense meeting at 2120 Russell.
-We're also planning another meeting for mid-November, time and place to be announced.
+We're also planning future city-wide meetings, time and place to be announced.